How To Apply For a VA Home Loan: 2023 Guide

 Still, a low appraisal doesn’t mean you can’t buy the home.
 You can always pay the difference in cash before closing.

+Does a VA loan require a home inspection?
 Your VA loan will require a VA-approved appraisal, but the home inspection is optional.
 It is strongly recommended that you hire a professional home inspector to evaluate the home and look for any defects before buying.

 A VA loan can be used to purchase: